 - Sec.
 1301.
-Definitions. - Sec.
+Definitions.
+Sec.
 1302.
-Establishment of payment yield and base acres for peanuts for a farm. - Sec.
+Establishment of payment yield and base acres for peanuts for a farm.
+Sec.
 1303.
-Availability of direct payments for peanuts. - Sec.
+Availability of direct payments for peanuts.
+Sec.
 1304.
 Availability of counter-cyclical payments for peanuts.
 Sec.
 1305.
-Producer agreement required as condition on provision of direct payments and counter-cyclical payments. - Planting flexibility.
+Producer agreement required as condition on provision of direct payments and counter-cyclical payments.
 Sec.
-1306. - Sec.
+1306.
+Planting flexibility.
+Sec.
 1307.
-Marketing assistance loans and loan deficiency payments for peanuts. - Sec.
-1308.
-Miscellaneous provisions. - Termination of marketing quota programs for peanuts and compensation to peanut quota holders for loss of quota asset value.
-Sec.
-1309.
+Marketing assistance leans and lean deficiency payments for peanuts.